 The Queen Anne cherry has been around for a long time.
 Before there was the Bing or the Rainier, Queen Anne was the “it” cherry.
-It also has been referred to as Napoleon, Napoleon Bigarreau, or Royal Anne.
+The “It’ cherry has also been referred to as Napoleon, Napoleon Bigarreau, or Royal Anne.
 It at least goes all the way back until 1847.
+Queen Anne would fall out of favor over time.
+Demand for darker, firmer, sweet cherries increased.
+Gone to the point now where it is a hard to find a Queen Anne cherry – like I said I didn’t seem any for 4 years.

 When are Queen Anne Cherries in Season?